dotlang/language/README.md

 int x = f((x:1, f:1.1)); //calling above function
 ```

 Tuples are automatically converted to classes by compiler.
-So they are basically classes but only have a struct section with all-public fields and no methods.
+So they are basically classes but only have a struct section (without any assignment) with all-public fields and no methods.

 ###Type aliasing

 You can use `type` to define type alias:
 ```
 type point := int[];
-type x := const int;
+type x := int;
-x a;  //=const int a;
+x a;  //=int a;
-const x a; //=const int a, you cannot apply const more than once
 ```
 To use a type from outside the defining class:
 ```